latexstudio/LatexAssessmentTemplates-SSHL/README.md

 ### markolsontikz.sty

 I really wish I was more fluent in using TikZ as it produces such beautiful diagrams.
 There are some common elements taht I use frequently - such as diagram layouts, which I keep here.
 So if I want to include any TikZ in my work, I just include this package.  *It should be noted that this file loads all of tikz-euclid by default*, which can cause some compilation warnings (at least when tested on overleaf).

+## Notes to Self

+- The package `sagetex.sty` is loaded automatically by `markolsonassessment.sty`.
+I use sagetex to include SageMath in almost all my assessments, so it is included here.
+If you do not have SageMath installed and the necessary package file, then you shoud remove this package from `markolsonassessment.sty`.
+- For the templates available on Overleaf, I have removed the `sagetex.sty` and all tikz-euclide from the style files.
+This is a self-reminder to manually make these changes to the Overleaf template after updating.